 - Train (on a balanced dataset) and test (on the original test dataset) the classification model.
 Using the test accuracies, allocate the actual classified number counts per quadrant of a confusion matrix.

 - To produce a Cost/Benefit Ratio for this model, we can assign an individual case an average cost/benefit.
-Using a count of class priors (proportion or number of instances in class, of the test dataset), factor the classified number per quadrant over its class prior to give its probability per count.
+Using a count of class priors (i.e. a representative proportion or number of record instances in a given class) from the test dataset, factor the classified number per quadrant over its class prior to give its probability.
 This gives us a confusion matrix to represent the model’s performance, and the probability of each quadrant case occurring in a normal (expected as) live test scenario.

 - For the data science task at hand, for example Incentivise to Mitigate Customer Churn, assign actual costs to each quadrant.
 Which is to say, assign a cost/benefit to each ‘purpose and action’ quadrant.